Kelio and GDPR

-Bodet Software is a "Data Processor" for its customers within the context of the services it provides in respect of hosting in SaaS mode, software integration and support/maintenance.
-Beyond the existing security measures already in place (software security, surveillance of premises, backups, regular security audits, etc.), Bodet Software has implemented additional measures with a view to increasing its adherence to the requirements expressed by the GDPR:
+Bodet Software is a "Data Processor" for its customers in the context of the services it offers for hosting in SaaS mode, software integration and support/maintenance.
+Beyond the existing security measures already in place (software security, surveillance of premises, backups, regular security audits, etc.), Bodet Software has implemented additional measures with a view to increasing its compliance with the requirements set out in the GDPR:

 - Appointment of a Data Protection Officer (DPO), as per Article 37, and a data protection steering committee.
-Our DPO is the point of contact specialising in personal data protection.
-This individual is responsible for ensuring maintenance of privacy and the correct application of the rules laid down by the GDPR.
-This person establishes and oversees the Management Policy for personal data within the organisation.
+Our DPO is the point of contact specialising in personal data protection responsible for maintaining privacy and correct application of the rules set out in the GDPR.
+This person establishes and oversees the Personnal Data Management Policy in the organisation.
 For all information:

-- Building awareness of staff in its design team, its consultants/technicians and support advisors regarding the requirements for confidentiality and management of personal data
+- Raising staff awareness in its design team, consultants/technicians and support advisers regarding the requirements for confidentiality and management of personal data

 - Contractual undertakings in respect of its customers as "Data Controllers" as per Article 28: (commitment to notification, etc.).

-Specific points of detail for professionals who process the HR data of their personnel
+Specific details for professionals who process staff HR data

-Beyond the management of data in Kelio, other technical and organisational measures must not be overlooked:
+In addition to data management in Kelio, other technical and organisational measures must not be overlooked:

-- Awareness-building: members of your staff involved in working with HR or access control software on a regular basis and who process personal data must be made aware of the requirements of the GDPR and be familiar with the mechanisms in place with regard to personal data security.
-This is especially relevant where certain personal data relating to employees is sensitive, such as data relating to biometric controls (digital fingerprints), trade union affiliations or medical data (Article 9).
+- Awareness-raising: members of your staff working with HR or access control software on a regular basis and who process personal data must be made aware of the requirements of the GDPR and be familiar with the mechanisms in place concerning personal data security.
+This is especially relevant where personal data relating to staff is sensitive, such as biometric controls (digital fingerprints), trade union affiliations or medical data (Article 9).

-- Lock out: an organisation cannot retain irrelevant or unnecessary data and must therefore delete the rights of any employee who leaves the organisation in order to no longer retain their old access rights.
-This is also the case for an employee who has a change of section or job title: it will be necessary to delete their former rights and create new rights as relevant to the new position.
+- Lock out: an organisation cannot retain irrelevant or unnecessary data and must therefore delete the rights of any employee who leaves the organisation so that they do not retain the same access rights.
+This also applies to an employee who changes department or job title: their former rights need to be deleted and new rights created relevant to their position.

 - Automatic clearing: each type of data and document has a retention expiry date.
-The organisation must ensure that automatic clearing is set up at the expiry of each retention period for different information types.
-This reduces the risk of any breach.
+The organisation must ensure that automatic clearing is set up on expiry of each retention period for different information types.
+This reduces the risk of breach.

-- The appointment of a DPO: this is recommended in all cases, but is only a mandatory requirement in certain cases as detailed in Article 37, particularly for public authorities or bodies, for organisations that manage sensitive data or for those where the core activity requires regular and systematic monitoring of data subjects on a large scale (e.g. hospitals, etc.).
+- Appointment of a DPO: this is recommended in all cases, but is only mandatory in certain cases as detailed in Article 37, particularly for public authorities organisations that manage sensitive data or where the core activity requires regular and systematic monitoring of data subjects on a large scale (e.g. hospitals, etc.).

-- Notification of data breaches: in the event of a data breach (data is leaked, altered, unintentionally destroyed or lost), the organisation must assess the significance of this breach and its impact before, where relevant, notifying its supervisory authority.
+- Notification of data breaches: in the event of a data breach (data is leaked, altered, unintentionally destroyed or lost), the organisation must assess the significance of this breach and its impact before notifying its supervisory authority, where relevant.